Embedded Computing in Electromechanical Systems ME/EE 477 and MME 577

 Assuming no exams are given, the grading breakdown is simple.

-For graduate students, 10% of their grade will depend on their final presentation.
+For graduate students, 10 percent of their grade will depend on their research report.

 Academic integrity policy